Learn to Row

 Q: How much does the course cost?

-A: The fee for the course is £70.
-This includes an Explore Rowing Handbook, Temporary Club Membership, 3 month membership to British Rowing with all the associated benefits, coaching and training from Qualified British Rowing coaches.
+A: The fee for the course is £85.
+This includes an Explore Rowing Handbook, temporary club membership, coaching and training from qualified British Rowing coaches.

 Q: Do I need to be able to attend every session?